ninjinskii/denorm/README.md

 > Note that whatever query you will write inside @Query(), the function will always return an Array.
 > This array will be filled with resutlts in case of a SELECT statement.

+> Also, note that the parameters will automatically be binded.
+Parameters naming in WHERE is not necessary here.

 ## Transactions
 To begin a transaction, call `transaction()` passing the list of DAOs needed, and a function.